Bob Brown (offensive lineman): Early life

-As a senior in 1963, he was a unanimous All-American selection at guard, helping Nebraska win their first conference championship since 1940.
+As a senior in 1963, Brown weighed 280 lb (127 kg) and was considered unusually large for this era of college football; but he also had unusual speed, quickness, agility for his size, both on offense and defense.
+Brown was a unanimous All-American selection at guard, helping Nebraska win their first Big Eight Conference championship since 1940.
+The Associated Press described Brown as spearheading the Cornhuskers in gaining the Big Eight title.
 He also helped Nebraska beat Auburn 13–7 in the 1964 Orange Bowl (played on January 1, 1964), throwing a key block that allowed teammate Dennis Claridge to run 68 yards for a touchdown.
+The Cornhuskers finished the season 10–1, and were ranked No. 6 nationally in the final Associated Press poll.

-The Cornhuskers' first Black All-American, Brown was voted the Offensive Lineman of the Year by the Washington D.C.
+Brown was the Cornhuskers' first Black All-American.
+In 1963, he was voted the Offensive Lineman of the Year by the Washington D.C.
 Touchdown Club.
-He also earned his second consecutive All-Conference selection in the Big Eight.
+Brown was selected first-team All-Big Eight by United Press International and the Associated Press in 1963.